 Ability to withstand cold temperatures.

-Minor concerns: Allergies, eye diseases
+Minor concerns: Allergies, eye disorders

 Occasionally seen: Heart disease

-Suggested tests: Hip, elbow, eye, skin examinations
+Suggested tests: Hip, elbow, eye, dermatological exams

 Life span: 12–15 years